-- The cuticle – The outermost layer consisting of scale-like overlapping cells five to twelve deep.
-It is formed from dead cells and gives the hair shaft strength and provides protection for the softer inner structures.
-The cuticle can be damaged by excessive use of heat such as straightening irons, and by chemical damage (colouring etc).
-Everyday elements, such as the sun or wind, brushing and harsh handling will also damage the cuticle.
+- The cuticle, which is the outermost layer consisting of scale-like overlapping cells five to twelve deep.
+It is formed from dead cells, and gives the hair shaft strength and provides protection for the softer inner structures.
+The cuticle can be damaged by excessive use of heat (such as straightening irons) and by chemical damage (such as colouring, etc).
+Everyday elements such as the sun or wind, brushing, and harsh handling will also damage the cuticle.

-- The cortex – The fibrous middle layer of hair consisting of keratin filled, elongated cells that are cemented together with lipid rich, flexible keratin.
+- The cortex, which is the fibrous middle layer of hair consisting of keratin-filled, elongated cells that are cemented together with lipid-rich, flexible keratin.
 This gives the cortex the properties of elasticity and a high tensile strength.
 The cortex contains the pigment (melanin) that gives hair its colour.

-- The medulla – The inner most layer of the hair structure consisting of sparse cells and air bubbles.
-It’s role in humans is unknown, however in animals it helps to control body temperature.
+- The medulla, which is the innermost layer of the hair structure consisting of sparse cells and air bubbles.
+Its role in humans is unknown, however in animals it helps to control body temperature.